JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 ---

+This package is registered, simply use `Pkg.add("DynamicalBilliards")` to install it.

+!!! warning "PyPlot dependency"
-This package is registered, simply use `Pkg.add("DynamicalBilliards")` to install it. **WARNING:** this package has a dependency on `PyPlot` for its plotting features.
-If you want to use the latest features, compatible with the latest documentation, use `Pkg.checkout("DynamicalBilliards")`.
+    this package has a dependency on `PyPlot` for its plotting features, because of its maturity, detailed documentation and vast library of features.

+If you want to use the
+latest features, compatible with the latest documentation, use `Pkg.checkout("DynamicalBilliards")`.

 After the first installation, it is advised to run the short tests to be sure that everything works as expected.
 This will only take about 2-3 minutes:
 ```julia